- Undergraduate Students

 |Catered||from £5,250 to £8,000 per year|

 - Student Population: 19,300

-- Exeter’s proximity to the countryside allows students to escape the city and participate in outdoor sports, including cycling and canoeing.
+- Students at the University of Exeter, whether based in the city itself or at campuses in Cornwall, benefit from living in one of the most beautiful parts of the country.
+Its proximity to the coast and countryside allows you to escape the city and participate in outdoor sports, including cycling and canoeing.

 - Exeter International Airport is conveniently located just outside the city centre.
 Buses run regularly between the airport and the city centre.

 - The Penryn campus, shared with Falmouth University, is a ten minute walk from centre of Penryn.

 - The campus is just a ten-minute train journey to the town of Falmouth and 20 minutes to the city of Truro.